ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 ```
 Noserverlog
 ```
-Don't write a server log.
+Don't write a server log or a bugs log.

 ```
 Fork=n